nuclio/nuclio/docs/setup/k8s/running-in-production-k8s.md

 Implementation of multi-tenancy can be done in many different forms and to various degrees.
 Our experience have led us to adopt the k8s approach of tenant isolation using namespaces.
 - To achieve tenant separation for various nuclio projects and functions, and to avoid cross-tenant contamination and resource races, we have opted to deploy in each namespace a fully functioning Nuclio deployment, and configure Nuclio's controller to be namespaced.
   This means the controller will handle Nuclio resources (functions, function-events, projects) only within its own namespace.
 This is supported via `Values.controller.namespace` in the helm chart values.
-- To provide ample separation on the docker image level, we highly recommend that the Nuclio deployments of various tenants will not share docker registries, or will not share a tenant, if some a multi tenant registry is used (like `docker.io` or `quay.io`)
+- To provide ample separation on the docker image level, we highly recommend that the Nuclio deployments of various tenants will not share docker registries, or will not share a tenant, if a multi-tenant registry is used (like `docker.io` or `quay.io`)

 ## Dark site operation